smartcommunitylab/AAC-Org/server/README.md

 # Server

-This document explains how to set up the server side of Organization Manager and how to use its APIs.
+This document explains how to set up the server side of Org-Manager and how to use its APIs.

 ## Configuring the AAC identity provider

-Organization Manager requires the [AAC](https://github.com/smartcommunitylab/AAC) identity provider to work.
+Org-Manager requires the [AAC](https://github.com/smartcommunitylab/AAC) identity provider to work.
 The repository explains how to install and configure it.

-Once AAC is running, create a new app for Organization Manager by accessing the **Client Apps** menu and clicking on **NEW APP**.
+Once AAC is running, create a new app for Org-Manager by accessing the **Client Apps** menu and clicking on **NEW APP**.

 In the **Settings** tab, under **redirect Web server URLs**, add the redirect URLs for server and client.
 If you’re running them on _localhost_, for example, add both of the following (assuming the ports are _7979_ and _4200_):\
 `http://localhost:7979/login`\